 All proteins are listed with the full name to the right of the table and an alignment name to the left.
-By default GPMAW selects the accession number (if defined) and combines this with the first word of the full name.
-If accession number is not defined, only the first word in the name will be seleceted, but as ClustalW needs unique names for each protein to align, GPMAW will add the name line number to the alignment name if the same name occurs multiple times (see figure above).
+By default GPMAW selects the first word of the full name, but as ClustalW needs unique names for each protein to align, GPMAW will add the name line number to the alignment name if the same name occurs multiple times (see figure above).
 The alignment name can be edited and it can be advantageous to use short names as they are used many times in the final alignment.